friendsofgo/killgrave/README.md

 ## CORS

-If you want to use `killgrave` on your client application you must consider to configure correctly all about CORS, thus we offer the possibility to configure as you need through a config file.
+If you want to use `killgrave` on your client application you must consider to configure correctly all about CORS, thus we offer the possibility to configure it as you need through a config file.

 In the CORS section of the file you can find the next options: